DevAsma2020/Investigate-a-Dataset/README.md

 3. Learn,work, write down, and do it again.
 4. Submit the report.

-(Later I will go through my work and explain everything)
+(Later I will go through my work and explain everything, I choose the Titanic dataset)
 ![alt text](https://i.imgur.com/B37ZUKt.png)